wmwxwa/tyk-docs/tyk-docs/content/upgrading-tyk.md

 ## Upgrade Tyk components in Tyk Cloud
 Tyk Cloud users manage Tyk deployments via the Tyk Cloud Console.
 You can upgrade Tyk Dashboard and the gateways in the Cloud Data Planes using this console.
-Please read about [editing control planes]({{< ref "tyk-cloud/environments-&-deployments/managing-control-planes#edit-control-planes" >}}) to learn more!
+Please read about [upgrading control planes]({{< ref "tyk-cloud/environments-&-deployments/managing-control-planes#upgrade-control-planes" >}}) to see the exact upgrade steps!

 ---